Omvoh by is a Prescription medication manufactured, distributed, or labeled by Eli Lilly and Company. Drug facts, warnings, and ingredients follow.

 The safety and effectiveness of OMVOH have not been established in pediatric patients.

-Of the 795 OMVOH-treated subjects in the two clinical trials, 64 subjects (8%) were 65 years of age and older, while 10 subjects (1%) were 75 years of age and older.
+Of the 795 OMVOH-treated subjects in the two ulcerative colitis clinical studies, 64 subjects (8%) were 65 years of age and older, while 10 subjects (1%) were 75 years of age and older.
+Of the 715 OMVOH-treated subjects in the Crohn's disease clinical study, 22 subjects (3%) were 65 years of age and older, while 6 subjects (1%) were 75 years of age and older).
 These clinical studies did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger adult subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger subjects.
 No clinically meaningful differences in the pharmacokinetics of mirikizumab-mrkz were observed in subjects 65 years of age and older compared to younger adult subjects [see Clinical Pharmacology (12.3)].

 Mirikizumab-mrkz is a humanized immunoglobulin G4 (IgG4) variant monoclonal antibody that is directed against the p19 subunit of IL-23 and does not bind IL-12.
 Mirikizumab-mrkz is produced in Chinese Hamster Ovary (CHO) cells by recombinant DNA technology and it is composed of two identical light chain polypeptides and two identical heavy chain polypeptides with an overall molecular weight of approximately 147 kDa.